Financial Literacy Basics

 Consider a couple in their late twenties earning $120,000 combined net income, deciding to pursue FIRE.

-The same couple, the same income, the same investment returns.
+Same couple, same income, same investment returns.
 The variable they control — annual spending — drives both the target number and the timeline.
-This is the central insight of the FIRE community, and it is what drives the conversations about lifestyle inflation, frugality, and intentional spending that fill FIRE blogs and forums.
+That's the central insight of the FIRE community, and it's what drives the conversations about lifestyle inflation, frugality, and intentional spending that fill FIRE blogs and forums.

 Common misconceptions about FIRE

-Misconception two: FIRE assumes the stock market will keep producing historical returns.
+The second is the idea that FIRE assumes the stock market will keep producing historical returns.
 The 4% rule was tested against historical U.S. market data including the Great Depression and other major downturns.
 Future returns are uncertain, and many FIRE practitioners use more conservative withdrawal rates (3% to 3.5%) to add margin.
-This is one of the genuine risks the community discusses openly.
+That's one of the genuine risks the community discusses openly.

 What research and experts say